EinS4ckZwiebeln/IcarusAdvancedAnticheat/docs/CONTRIBUTING.md

 # Contributing

-First off, thank you for considering contributing to Icarus.
-It's people like you that make this project such a great tool.

 ## Where do I go from here?

 If you've noticed a bug or have a feature request, make sure to check our [Issues](https://github.com/EinS4ckZwiebeln/IcarusAdvancedAnticheat/issues) if there's already an open issue addressing your concerns.
 If not, feel free to [open a new one](https://github.com/EinS4ckZwiebeln/IcarusAdvancedAnticheat/issues/new).